kbariotis/kostasbariotis.com/src/pages/modern-static-site-generation/index.md

 title: "Modern static site generation"
 path: "/modern-static-site-generation/"
 date: "2017-08-18T00:00:00.000Z"
-tags: Node.js, Reactjs, Javascript
+tags: node.js, reactjs, javascript
 ---

 In this post, I will talk about static site generators.
-How they have involved and why I switched from a [Ghost](https://ghost.org) powered site to [Gatsby.js](https://gatsbyjs.org), a modern static site generator.
+How they have evolved and why I switched from a [Ghost](https://ghost.org) powered site to [Gatsby.js](https://gatsbyjs.org), a modern static site generator.

 ## Static site generators as we know them